Hallowdread/twelve-col/README.md

 # twelve-col

-A Twelve Column Grid Layout Made With HTML &amp; CSS
+A Responsive Twelve Column Grid Layout Made With HTML &amp; CSS

 Made this from a grid-layout playlist i've been on for a few days now : https://youtube.com/playlist?list=PL4cUxeGkcC9hk02lFb6EkdXF2DYGl4Gg4